Spirit of EQ

 Empathy and Belonging

 Eric Pennington takes us on a deeply personal journey through the themes of empathy and belonging.
 Reflecting on his recent emotional intelligence assessment and the transformative experience of navigating his son's life-threatening auto accident, Eric Pennington explores how self-empathy and growth in emotional awareness have impacted his relationships and perspective on the world.
 He also breaks down the Spirit of EQ development model, illustrating how strengthening domains like awareness and belonging can ripple out positively into our broader lives.
 Listen for candid insights, practical wisdom, and encouragement to foster emotional growth—both within yourself and those around you.
 00:00 Life-Changing Impact of Trauma 04:05 "Embracing Change and Growth" 07:39 "Empathy, Awareness, and Belonging" 11:09 Self-Care Reminder 5 Keys You’ll Learn in This Episode: Empathy is a Two-Way Street: Discover what it means to not only show empathy to others, but also to yourself.Dealing with the Inner Critic: Eric talks about learning to quiet the inner critic and how self-empathy can be dramatically increased.Healing and Growth After Trauma: You’ll hear a moving story on how a personal crisis—like a family emergency—can spark transformative change.The SEQ Model in Action: Learn about the three domains—awareness, belonging, and insight—and how strengthening these muscle groups improves not just our personal lives but ripples out into the world.Letting Go of Control: Get practical wisdom on focusing on what you’re actually responsible for—and letting the rest go.
 In each episode, Jeff and Eric will talk about what emotional intelligence, or understanding your emotions, can do for you in your daily and work life.
-For more information, contact Eric or Jeff at info@spiritofeq.com, or go to their website, Spirit of EQ.
+For more information, contact Eric or Jeff at info@spiritofeq.com or visit their website, Spirit of EQ.
 You can follow The Spirit of EQ Podcast on Apple Podcasts, Android, or on your favorite podcast player.
-New episodes are available on the 2nd and 4th Wednesdays every month!
-Please review our podcast on iTunes.
-Click on the link for an easy, step-by-step tutorial.
-Music from Uppbeat https://uppbeat.io/t/roo-walker/deeper License code: PEYKDJHQNGSZXDUE Spirit of EQ https://creativecommons.org/licenses/by-nd/4.0/ We hope you enjoy the podcast.
+New episodes are available on the 1st and 3rd Wednesdays every month!
+Please review our podcast Music from Uppbeat https://uppbeat.io/t/roo-walker/deeper License code: PEYKDJHQNGSZXDUE Spirit of EQ https://creativecommons.org/licenses/by-nd/4.0/ We hope you enjoy the podcast.
 Hopefully, you're tuning in on a regular basis.
 We'd love it if you would give us a great review on whatever platform you're listening to the podcast.
 It's so appreciative and helps us as we try to get more exposure for the work we do and the episodes that we publish.
 We're grateful to you as a listener.
 Secondly, our content is for educational purposes only.
 It's not intended by any stretch to diagnose or treat anything that may be occurring in your life or anyone else's life that you may be connected to through the podcast.
 And as always, we look forward to the next time that we're together.
 Take care.
 Mentioned in this episode: Thanks for listening to Spirit of EQ This podcast was created to be a tool to primarily help you to discover and grow your EQ.
 Science and our own lived experiences confirm that the better we are at managing our emotions, the better we're going to be at making decisions.
 Which leads to a better life.
 And that's something we all want.
 We're glad that you've taken the time today to listen.
 We hope that something you hear will lead to a breakthrough.
 We'd really appreciate a review on your podcast platform.
 Please leave some comments about what you heard today, as well as follow and subscribe to the podcast.
 That way, you won't miss a single episode as we continue this journey.

 15 min